A reader asks: how do I get promoted before my MBA application?

 “Based on the conversation we had in [month], what’s realistic on a title change in the next quarter?
 If that’s not doable, I’d like to understand why now so I can plan.”

-Notice what that question does.
-It commits your manager to either a “yes in Q,” a “no because X,” or an uncomfortable silence.
+That question commits your manager to either a “yes in Q,” a “no because X,” or an uncomfortable silence.
 All three are useful.

 What to avoid

 Don’t frame it as “I need this for my MBA.”
 The scheduling is about the MBA.
 The case is about the scope and the business.
-Keep the two separate in how you talk about it.
-Even with a supportive manager, a promotion made to help you leave for school can be walked back or narrowed.
-A promotion made because you’re running level-plus scope sticks.
+Keep the two separate.

 What if the promotion doesn’t land